MelaniaLembo/Global-covariates-REM/bike_data_simulation/README.md

 __DIRECTORY STRUCTURE__

-- station_info.RData: contains info on the 20 bike station used to simulate the data.
+- station_info.RData: contains info on the 20 bike stations used to simulate the data.
 - bike_data.sim.R: simulates the relational events between the stations in "station_info.RData" (100 replications) and performs shifting and nested case-sampling on the shifted process.
 It then fits the GAM model and, after having corrected for the identifiability constraint using the Breslow estimator, it plots the estimated effects.

 __DIRECTORY USAGE__